 The metacognition task (see ‘materials’ above) will be analysed using the meta-d’ method (95,146).
 Meta-d’ is a measure of the correspondence between task accuracy (selecting the correct box – the ‘type 1’ task) and confidence on that task (type-2 task), in a way which is unaffected by one’s idiosyncratic use of the confidence scale (i.e., bias).
 Meta d’ is the Type I d’ that would exist if the first order discrimination was based on the same signal and noise first order evidence distributions as the confidence decisions – this is called ‘metacognitive sensitivity’.
 As this metric is in type-1 units, it can be divided by a participant’s actual type-1 performance to estimate how far off from metacognitively ideal their performance was (i.e., meta-d’/d’; ‘metacognitive efficiency’).
 A score of 1 then indicates one was ‘metacognitively ideal’, although meta-d’ can exceed d’ for several proposed reasons (147).
 Whether this is the best way of controlling for Type I performance in assessing metacognition is a point we now explore.

 Metacognitive efficiency is a ratio, and this way of factoring d’ into the metric may introduce more noise than it removes (roughly, the proportional error of a ratio is the sum of proportional errors of its terms).
 To examine this possibility, data from two previous similar studies were examined for changes in meta-d’ and meta-d’/d’ in their group*time interaction (94,98; exactly which data is detailed in ‘models for H1 below, models were fitted individually by maximum likelihood estimation).
 Results show that meta-d’ recorded a change of M=0.61, SE=0.29 and whilst meta-d’/d’ saw the mean halved, the SE did not see notable reductions (M=0.33, SE=0.24; N.B.
 SEs from Schmidt et al. adjusted to Carpenter et al.’s N=61).
-Typically, one can logarithmically transform a ratio measure to normalise the distribution, as suggested in previous papers on meta-d’ (e.g. 95,149).
+Typically, one can logarithmically transform a ratio measure to normalise the distribution, as suggested in previous papers on meta-d’ (e.g., 95,149).
 In practice, the log transformed meta-d’/d’ from these previous studies had M=.30, SE=.25 in ln units.
 Crucially, the estimated required sample sizes were meta-d’ N=110, meta-d’/d’ N=300, log(meta-d’/d’) N=330.
 That meta-d’/d’ introduces more noise than it takes out from the meta-d’ measure, and that this appears unaffected by logging this ratio, is worth noting for future research.
-A further widely used method for controlling for a variable is of course regression; so we also tried analysing meta-d’ as the DV, with d’ as a covariate.
+A further widely used method for controlling for a variable is of course regression; and so we also tried analysing meta-d’ as the DV, with d’ as a covariate.
 Doing so yields change data from previous studies of M=0.54 (with SE=0.29, as above), with a required sample size estimated at N=160.
 So, regression turns out more sensitive than taking a ratio.
 Our study will use this covariate adjustment method to analyse meta-d’ data, which we call ‘Adjusted Metacognitive Sensitivity’.
-Models will be fit on an individual basis with a Bayesian estimation method using Fleming’s Hmeta-d (149) MATLAB (150) toolbox.
-Group-level hierarchical model fits as suggested in (149) would be unsuitable for the adjustment method we rely on as estimations of meta-d’ values are in part based on estimations of meta-d’/d’ at the group level, and thus become non-independent.
+Models will be fit on an individual basis with a Bayesian estimation method using by porting Fleming’s Hmeta-d (149) MATLAB (150) toolbox into R. Group-level hierarchical model fits as suggested in (149) would be unsuitable for the adjustment method we rely on as estimations of meta-d’ values are in part based on estimations of meta-d’/d’ at the group level, and thus become non-independent.

 Change Analysis